Please take note of the following principles that settle the relationship between the HSR and the author:

 3. No liability is accepted for unsolicited manuscripts; no claim may be made for unsolicited manuscripts to be reviewed.

 5. With regard to Item 4, the author grants the HSR the rights of use for all publication forms including: print, digital, on storage media, or online use in or from storage media, particularly databases.
-This includes: a. electronic storing, b. the public availability and of the contribution including: providing the opportunity to download the contribution, making the publication accessible to the general public, allowing authorized third parties and the general public to access the contribution on-screen, or to store or print the contribution, c. for the indexing and coverage by those specialized information and documentation services and online databases, the HSR grants non-exclusive rights of use (e.g., JSTOR, SocINDEX with FullText and SSOAR with Creative Commons Lizenz CC-BY 4.0).
-The author also grants the HSR the rights for d. reprints, e. abstracts (also for the translation into other languages, in either pre-print or digital form), f. special editions of the HSR, g. photomechanical copying including telecopies, microcopies, microfiches and microform copies, h. recorded image and sound recording carriers of all kind i. utilization in e-commerce.
-(This all includes possible master illustrations, drawings, plans, maps, layouts and charts.)
+This includes: a) electronic storing, b) the public availability and of the contribution including: providing the opportunity to download the contribution, making the publication accessible to the general public, allowing authorized third parties and the general public to access the contribution on-screen, or to store or print the contribution, c) for the indexing and coverage by those specialized information and documentation services and online databases, the HSR grants non-exclusive rights of use (e.g., JSTOR, SocINDEX with FullText and SSOAR with Creative Commons Lizenz CC-BY 4.0).
+The author also grants the HSR the rights for d) reprints, e) abstracts (also for the translation into other languages, in either pre-print or digital form), f) special editions of the HSR, g) photomechanical copying including telecopies, microcopies, microfiches, and microform copies, h) recorded image and sound recording carriers of all kinds, and i) utilization in e-commerce (this all includes possible master illustrations, drawings, plans, maps, layouts, and charts).

 6. In case quantitative empirical data are used in an article that is submitted to the HSR, the opportunity for replication should be given.
 Accordingly, the author(s) commit themselves to grant, upon request, access to data and corresponding analysis scripts.
 The editorial team will support the author(s) to archive empirical data for replication.
 The location and access conditions of the data and analysis scripts will be indicated in the article.
 The data sets and analysis scripts used and quoted in the article should be indicated in the references (ideally with digital object identifier - doi).